Oreoscoptes montanus

 Documentation: UNSM ZM6640, 13 Jul 1901 Antelope Creek, Sioux Co.

-Taxonomy: No subspecies are recognized.
+Taxonomy: No subspecies are recognized (Gill et al 2022).

-The 10 reports of probable migrants are: 23 Mar 1967 Sioux Co, four on 28 Mar-4 Apr 1999 southern Kimball Co, three on 4 Apr 1999 west of Bushnell, Kimball Co, 6 Apr 1991 Sioux Co, 12 Apr 1980 Sioux Co, two on 17 Apr 1998 Kimball Co, 18 Apr 1987 Sioux Co (Williams 1987), 20 Apr 1997 Kimball Co, 20 Apr 1997 Banner Co, and 1 May 2008 Sioux Co.
+The 10 reports of early group probable migrants are: 23 Mar 1967 Sioux Co, four on 28 Mar-4 Apr 1999 southern Kimball Co, three on 4 Apr 1999 west of Bushnell, Kimball Co, 6 Apr 1991 Sioux Co, 12 Apr 1980 Sioux Co, two on 17 Apr 1998 Kimball Co, 18 Apr 1987 Sioux Co (Williams 1987), 20 Apr 1997 Kimball Co, 20 Apr 1997 Banner Co, 1 May 2008 Sioux Co, and 7 May 2023 Bown Co.

-There is a single confirmed breeding record (Mollhoff 2016, 2022); one was carrying food in southwest Kimball Co 18 Jun 2009 and seen again there 2 Jul 2009.
-Likely having bred there was a pair of adults with a single fledgling 25 Jul 2006, and singles were present 25 Jun 2020 and 22 Jun 2021.
-Additional Kimball Co records are of two on 24 May 2014, 16 Jun 2019 near Pine Bluffs, Kimball Co, 11 Jul 1991 (Gubanyi 1996), and four on 18 Jul 1996 (Brogie 1997).
+There is a single confirmed breeding record (Mollhoff 2016, 2022): one was carrying food in southwest Kimball Co 18 Jun 2009 and seen again there 2 Jul 2009.
+Likely having bred there was a pair of adults with a single fledgling 25 Jul 2006.
 Breeding likely occurred in Sioux Co in 2016, when an apparent family group of four was at Toadstool Geologic Park, Sioux Co 9 Jun 2016; single birds were there 23 May and 1 Jun.
 An adult and dependent juvenile in Scotts Bluff Co 8 Aug 2006 may have bred locally, although they may have been early fall migrants.

-In addition, there are reports 18 May 1933 Sheridan Co and 26 Jun 1999 Crescent Lake NWR, Garden Co.
+In addition, there are undocumented reports 18 May 1933 Sheridan Co and 26 Jun 1999 Crescent Lake NWR, Garden Co.

-High Counts: 9 at Interstate 80 Exit 1, Kimball Co 7 Sep 2015, 7 there 29 Jul 2000, and 7 in Cheyenne Co 10 Aug 2014.
+- High counts: 9 at Interstate 80 Exit 1, Kimball Co 7 Sep 2015, 7 there 29 Jul 2000, and 7 in Cheyenne Co 10 Aug 2014.

-Fall: Jul 24, 26, 27 <<<>>> Sep 18, 19, 19
+Fall: Jul 24, 25, 26 <<<>>> Sep 19, 19, 20

 Peak migration is in Aug, and most birds depart by mid-Sep.

-Later dates are 29 Sep 2018 Kimball Co, 2 Oct 2020 Scotts Bluff Co, 2 Oct 2022 Kimball Co, and 7 Oct 2019 Kimball Co.
-There is a late easterly report 20 Nov 2012 of one photographed in Cherry Co, one of only two records east of the Panhandle, the other 30 Aug 2020 in Dundy Co.
+Later dates are 27 Sep 2020 Sioux Co, 29 Sep 2018 Kimball Co, 2 Oct 2020 Scotts Bluff Co, 2 Oct 2022 Kimball Co, 7 Oct 2019 Kimball Co, 14 Oct 2024 Scotts Bluff Co, 16 Oct 2023 Hall Co, and 20 Nov 2012 Cherry Co.

-Easternmost reports are of two near Ash Hollow SHP, Garden Co 7 Aug 1996 (Brown and Brown 2001), one at Smith Lake WMA, Sheridan Co during 15-31 Aug 2004, and one at Crescent Lake NWR, Garden Co 1 Sep 2007.
+Easternmost reports are of two near Ash Hollow SHP, Garden Co 7 Aug 1996 (Brown and Brown 2001), one at Smith Lake WMA, Sheridan Co during 15-31 Aug 2004, 30 Aug 2020 Dundy Co, one at Crescent Lake NWR, Garden Co 1 Sep 2007, 13 Oct 2024 Buffalo Co, 16 Oct 2023 Hall Co, and one photographed in Cherry Co 20 Nov 2012.
+The Cherry, Dundy, and Hall Co records are the only fall records east of the Panhandle.

 - High counts: 19 at Stegall Road two miles north of CR X, Scotts Bluff Co 15 Aug 2020, 13 at Oliver Reservoir, Kimball Co 11 Aug 1996, and 10 there 22 Aug 2014.